AET training license – now closed.

 • A track record of delivering high quality training with independent evaluation of its effectiveness.

-• Evidence of access to extensive networks of schools so that the new training hub will be able to “hit the ground running” at the commencement of the contract.
+• Evidence of access to extensive networks of early years settings so that the new training hub will be able to “hit the ground running” at the commencement of the contract in April 2016.

 • A willingness to be trained in the delivery of the AET materials and to supplement these with local materials where appropriate.